Brian-ED/raylib-apl/README.md

 - VR stereo rendering support with configurable HMD device parameters

 # Warning
 Breaking changes to any feature in raylib-apl should be expected for now, as this library is very young and experimental.
-If you experience code 999, there was likely a "segfault"/error in raylib.
+If you experience code 999, there was likely a "segfault"/error in raylib, and so a bug report would be appreciated

 # Documentation
-raylib-apl currently only supports Linux.
-This is due to a bug in `⎕NA` that makes functions taking structs as arguments error.

 ## Getting started
 *Feel free to watch [How to install raylib-apl on Linux](https://youtu.be/XdDAqfMHjwI?si=iEv_RxAfz94cIUQC) on youtube.*